eveseat-plugins/seat-prices-core/developer_documentation.md

 Most price provider backends needs configuration associated with them, for example which market to use.
 A price provider instance bundles a backend and it's configuration together and is the interface to plugins consuming prices. seat-prices-core provides an user interface for management and configuration of price provider instances.
+Plugins consuming prices interact with instances over their ID.

 ### PHP Interfaces